eekevall/Instacart-Python-Analysis/README.md

 # Instacart-Python-Analysis
-A python analysis of the Instacart database for the CareerFoundry Data Analysis course using Jupyter Notebook.
+A python analysis of the Instacart database for the Career Foundry Data Analysis course using Jupyter Notebook.

 ## Project Overview
 Instacart, an online grocery store that operates through an app is considering a targeted marketing strategy.
 The stakeholders want to know more information about their sales patterns, especially the variety of customers in their database along with their purchasing behaviours.